brootaylor/brootaylor-v3/src/_content/landings/bookmarks.md

 ---
 title: "Bookmarks"
 # Populates the `meta description` for a page
-summary: "Links to articles, videos, websites, web tools and resources I've enjoyed and found interesting - (technical and non-technical)."
+summary: "Links to a fairly broad spectrum of articles, videos, websites, web tools and resources I've enjoyed and found interesting - (technical and non-technical)."
 # Populates the opening / `lead` text on a page
 lead:
-  - "Links to articles, videos, websites, web tools and resources I've enjoyed and found interesting &mdash; <em>(technical and non-technical)</em>."
+  - "Links to a fairly broad spectrum of articles, videos, websites, web tools and resources I've enjoyed and found interesting &mdash; <em>(technical and non-technical)</em>."

 bodyClass: "bookmarks-home"